Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 This error means your credentials are incorrect or the proxy doesn't recognize them.

-Verify username and password are correct.
-Check if your IP needs whitelisting with the proxy provider.
+- Check if your IP needs whitelisting with the proxy provider

 ERR_PROXY_CONNECTION_FAILED

 The proxy server is unreachable.
-Either the IP is wrong or the proxy is offline.

-Test the proxy with curl before using it in Selenium:
+- Test the proxy with curl first:

 curl -x http://185.199.229.156:7492 https://httpbin.org/ip